Upgrade

 -

-Download the Docker image that you need from the Arenadata Docker Registry.
+Download the required Docker image from the Arenadata Docker Registry:

 $ sudo docker pull hub.arenadata.io/adcm/adcm:<version>